rigor789/vue-scrollto/README.md

 *Default:* `noop`

 #### onCancel
 A callback function that should be called when scrolling has been aborted by the user (user scrolled, clicked etc.).
+Receives the abort event and the target element as parameters.

 *Default:* `noop`